-2020 was a big year for veganism in the UK.
-And judging by the response to Veganuary this year, the rise of the movement for culinary, social, and agricultural change is set to continue in 2021.
+2021 was a big year for veganism in the UK and globally.
+And judging by the promising response to Veganuary this year, the rise of the movement for culinary, social, and agricultural change is set to continue into 2022 and beyond.
 What’s more, the responses from retail giants and entrepreneurs will continue to make it easier for people to switch to a plant-based diet.

-We’ve rounded up the most important veganism facts and statistics for the UK as more Brits make the decision to go vegan.
+We’ve rounded up the most important veganism facts and statistics for the UK as more Brits make the decision to go vegan in 2022.

 Record-Breaking Veganism Sign-Ups

 Every year, hundreds of thousands of Brits sign up for the Veganuary campaign – a pledge to embrace plant-based diets for a month.